optimisan/CMS-Extension/README.md

 ## Installing

-Easy way: Install it from [Chrome Web Store](https://chrome.google.com/webstore/detail/cms-enrollment-extension/ebjldebpahljhpakgngnandakdbajdnj?hl=en-GB)
+Easy way: Install it from [Chrome Web Store](https://chrome.google.com/webstore/detail/cms-enrollment-extension/ebjldebpahljhpakgngnandakdbajdnj?hl=en-GB) Do install from here, I paid $5 just to put it there :)

 ----